deepktp/react-native-vikalp-elements/CONTRIBUTING.md

 ## Reporting Bugs

-React Native Elements has over 9000 users actively developing and using this library in their projects.
+React Native vElements has over 9000 users actively developing and using this library in their projects.
 With that many use cases, bugs are sure to come up from time to time.
 When you think you've found a bug, here's what to do: